03 Feb Backpacking Sri Lanka Travel Guide – Two Week Travel Itinerary

 With an evening in Colombo, there are definitely places to go for drinks and a nice meal.
 Getting around is simple because of the metered tuk tuks which are Rs 50 per km.
 Avoid tuk tuks without a meter.
-Colombo also has there own tuk tuk version of Uber called PickMe.
+Colombo also has their own tuk tuk version of Uber called PickMe.
 It’s good for taxis and the tuk tuk rates are the same as what you would get in a metered tuk tuk.
 If you don’t want the hassle of hailing a tuk tuk, use the app but expect a five to ten minute wait.

 Colombo is quite a hectic city so I’d recommend a drink on the rooftop of the Cinnamon Red Hotel.
 We heard several times that the food wasn’t up to scratch but the view of the city skyline at sunset was certainly worth it.
 As for food, we had an amazing recommendation from the hotel owner.
 He said whenever he has friends from overseas visit he always takes them to Palmyrah which is the restaurant in the Renuka Hotel.
-It’s not often a hotel restaurant is recommended as the place to go for food but we went along with it and we were certainly not disappointed in the slightest.
+It’s not often a hotel restaurant is recommended as the place to go for Sri Lankan food but we went along with it and we were certainly not disappointed in the slightest.
 Not a budget place to eat but still very reasonable.
 Plus it was the first night, needed to celebrate!
 It set a very high bar for the rest of the trip.

 The first stop on our tour around Sri Lanka was Habarana.
 Armed with our Rs 1600 tickets, we got the train at 6.05 and started on our six hour journey to Habarana.
 I think it was supposed to take less than six hours but there were a few random stops that had no explanation.
 The train was nice enough and people do come through with snacks and drinks should you not have come prepared beforehand.